HexiDev/planka-mcp-kanban/.github/chatmodes/planka.chatmode.md

 Find `abc123` in `included.cards` and `def456` in `included.labels` to get the card and label details.

 **This is the canonical way to determine card-label assignments in Planka.**

+PS.
+If a tasklist is fully completed, always move the card to the next appropriate list.
+If its already in done don't move it.